nirae/42_slot_checker/README.md

 ## Debug

 Set the environment variable `SLOT_CHECKER_DEBUG` to get more detailed logs.

-It will also use your slot page instead of a project slot page.
+You can also use your slot page instead of a project slot page by choosing `debug_my_slots` in the `projects` option in the yaml configuration file.
 You just have to add some slots et you will see your slots to debug

 ## TODO